Exodus Chapter 25

 25:29 And you will make the dishes of it, and spoons of it, and covers of it, and bowls of it, to cover withal [of] pure gold will you make them.

-25:30 And you will set upon the table shewbread(Hebrew: לחם הפנים Leḥem haPānīm, literally: “Bread of the Faces”, in the King James Version: shewbread, in a biblical or Jewish context, refers to the cakes or loaves of bread which were always present, on a specially-dedicated table, in the Temple in Jerusalem as an offering to God.
+25:30 And you will place on the table showbread(Hebrew: לחם הפנים Leḥem haPānīm, literally: “Bread of the Faces”, in the King James Version: shewbread, in a biblical or Jewish context, refers to the cakes or loaves of bread which were always present, on a specially-dedicated table, in the Temple in Jerusalem as an offering to God.
 An alternative, and more appropriate, translation would be presence bread, since the Bible requires that the bread be constantly in the presence of God before me always.

 The candlestick

-25:31 And you will make a candlestick [of] pure gold [of] beaten work shall the candlestick be made his shaft, and his branches, his bowls, his knobs, and his flowers, shall be of the same.
+25:31 And you will make a candlestick [of] pure gold [of] beaten work shall the candlestick be made its shaft, and his branches, its bowls, its knobs, and its flowers, shall be of the same.

 25:32 And six branches shall come out of the sides of it; three branches of the candlestick out of the one side, and three branches of the candlestick out of the other side